TheRenegadeCoder/sample-programs-website/docs/projects/roman-numeral/javascript/index.md

 } else {
   args.forEach(arg => console.log(romanNumeralConversion(arg)));
 }

 ```

 {% endraw %}

-[Roman Numeral](https://sampleprograms.io/projects/roman-numeral) in [Javascript](https://sampleprograms.io/languages/javascript) was written by:
+Roman Numeral in [Javascript](https://sampleprograms.io/languages/javascript) was written by:

 - Rani Kheir

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 12 2019 03:40:21.
-The solution was first committed on Oct 11 2019 01:41:10.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution